jonathan-kee/examTopicScraper/README.md

 then only process it at some future point
 ^
 Try to use MINIO as a datalake, Hadoop also works
+^
+This pattern is good, because you don't have to think about transforming the data, you just focus on extracting as much data as possible

 - Convert the project into a CLI